PDC Platform - a unique technology platform

 Melflufen is the first anti-cancer PDC that targets aminopeptidases and rapidly releases alkylating agents inside tumor cells.
 Aminopeptidases are a group of enzymes overexpressed in tumor cells, including multiple myeloma cells.
 The binding of melflufen to aminopeptidases results in the release of a toxic payload that damages DNA and kills cancer cells.

-OPD5 and OPDC3 – the next generation PDC’s
+OPDC3 – the next generation PDC’s

 OPDC3 is the most advanced asset of a new generation of compounds based on the PDC platform, and the third drug candidate coming out of the platform.
 OPDC3 has just completed toxicology studies.